mmtk/mmtk-core/docs/tutorial/Tutorial.md

 When the tospace is full, the definitions of the spaces are flipped (the 'tospace' becomes a 'fromspace' and vise versa).
 Then, the collector scans each object in what is now the fromspace.
 Then, if a live object is found, a copy of it is made in the tospace.
 That is to say, live objects are copied *from* the fromspace *to* the tospace.
 After every object is scanned, the fromspace is cleared, and the process begins again.

 ### Allocation: Add copyspaces

+**TODO: Fix formatting**

 The first step of changing the MyGC plan into a Semispace plan is to add the two copyspaces that the collector will allocate memory into.
 This requires adding two copyspaces, code to properly initialise and prepare the new spaces, and a copy context.
 First, in `global.rs`, replace the old immortal space with two copyspaces.
-1. change as few imports as possible for this step.
+1. **TODO** change as few imports as possible for this step.
 Need CommonPlan, AtomicBool, CopySpace.
 Remove line for allow unused imports.
 Maybe do these as needed.
 2. Change `pub struct MyGC<VM: VMBinding>` to add new instance variables.
     1. Delete the existing fields in the constructor.
     2. Add `pub hi: AtomicBool,`.
 This is a thread-safe bool indicating which copyspace is the to-space.